appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 ### Storing Data in Appsmith Context Object

 You are now almost ready with your super cool dashboard.
-To make your app more interactive, we will add another page that shows reviews of that particular business.
+To make your app more interactive, add another page that shows reviews of that particular business.

  Start by adding a button that'll redirect to a new page.
 Also, on the new page, you would require the **`business_id`** to filter the reviews from the review table.
 Hence, now store the value in the [Appsmith Context Object ](/reference/appsmith-framework/context-object)and use it as a reference.
 Follow the instructions below: